 - Follow and adopt sound scientific recommendations for the sustainable management of targeted fish stocks

 As a founding member of the International Seafood Sustainability Foundation, StarKist denounces the practice of shark finning, which is the retention of any fins while discarding the carcass at sea.
 StarKist adheres to a strict policy against shark finning and will only purchase fish from vessel-owning companies that share in our anti-finning principles.
 All vessel-owning companies that supply StarKist must have a published policy prohibiting shark finning on board its vessels, and strictly adhere to the guidelines set forth.
 In addition, we do not purchase from any vessel that has been found to have finned for two years following the date of the most recent finding.
+If retained, all sharks must be landed with fins naturally attached.

 RESPONSIBLE SOURCING THROUGH PROACTIVE VESSEL REGISTER (PVR) AND SUSTAINABLE SOURCES